 Installing and signing the extraction agent requires an Apple ID registered in the Apple Developer Program.
 The Mac edition drops this requirement, allowing to use a regular Apple ID for signing and sideloading the extraction agent onto the iOS device.

-Unlock and Imaging of Legacy Devices: iPhone 4, 5, and 5c
+Unlocking and Imaging Legacy Devices: iPhone 4, 4s, 5, and 5c

 Passcode unlock and imaging support are available for legacy iPhone models.

-Notes: Mac edition only; iPhone 4s is not supported.
+Notes: Mac edition only; iPhone 4s support requires a Raspberry Pi Pico board (not supplied) with custom firmware (supplied).
 For iOS 4 through 7, passcode recovery is not required for device imaging.
 For iOS 8 and 9, the passcode must be recovered before imaging (otherwise, limited BFU extraction available).

 Extended Logical Acquisition

-iOS Forensic Toolkit supports logical acquisition, a simpler and safer acquisition method compared to physical.
+iOS Forensic Toolkit supports logical acquisition, a simple and safe acquisition method.
 Logical acquisition produces a standard iTunes-style backup of information stored in the device, pulls media and shared files and extracts system crash logs.
-While logical acquisition returns less information than physical, experts are recommended to create a logical backup of the device before attempting more invasive acquisition techniques.
+While logical acquisition returns less information than low-level extraction, experts are recommended to create a logical backup of the device before attempting more invasive acquisition techniques.

-We always recommend using logical acquisition in combination with physical for safely extracting all possible types of evidence.
+We always recommend using logical acquisition in combination with low-level extraction for safely extracting all possible types of evidence.